►Frequently Asked Questions (FAQ)

 Q: Who can answer my questions about the swim team?

-A: Send your email questions to our coaches or click here.
+A: Send your email questions to our Team Administrator.
 Your question will be answered or directed to the right person.

 Q: What strokes do the swimmers use in competition?